Stem Cells and Types Offered

 Skin flap is a piece of tissue that is still attached to the body by a major artery and vein or at its base.
 This piece of tissue with its attached blood supply is used in reconstructive surgery by being set into a recipient site (injured area onto which a flap or graft is placed).
 Sometimes, the flap is comprised of skin and fatty tissue only, but a flap may also include muscle from the donor site (the area from which the flap is raised).

-At Encompass Healthcare, we are able to have most of these procedures performed right in our full outpatient office!
+At Encompass Healthcare, we are able to perform all of these stem cell therapies right in our full outpatient office!
+For more information on stem cell therapy, click HERE to go to our stem cell therapy page.

 If you like this page, share it!